-Two clusters of groups were observed based on statistical differences in average weight profiles given to the components: Cluster 1 comprised technical and environmental stakeholders, while Cluster 2 included institutional and institutional stakeholders.
-The summary of the weights given by the two clusters of groups are presented in Figure 6.6.
-Cluster 1 with a background of engineering sciences assigned a higher priority to the environmental component, while Cluster 2, with a background of social sciences, clearly favoured the institutional component as its top priority among the various sustainability components.
+Two clusters of groups were observed based on statistical differences in average weight profiles assigned to the components: Cluster 1 comprised technical and environmental stakeholders, while Cluster 2 included social, economic, and institutional stakeholders.
+The summary of the weights assigned by the two clusters of groups are presented in Figure 6.11.
+Cluster 1 with a background of engineering sciences assigned a higher priority to the environmental component, while Cluster 2, with a background of social sciences, clearly favoured the institutional component as its top priority.